RichardDeodutt/Deployment-2/README.md

 - These instructions use AWS.

 - These instructions are for the AWS Ubuntu image.
+They assume you are running the commands as the 'ubuntu' user.

 - These instructions assume you are using a jenkins server and a jenkins agent to do all the work.